ShivaTsavatapalli5/GSM/README.md

-# GSM Communication for Person Detection Alerts
+# GSM Communication for  Alerts

 ## Overview
 This section outlines the GSM communication system used to send alerts .
 The GSM 900A MINI module enables the transmission of SMS messages containing messages to individuals, facilitating quick responses in critical situations.